-Implementation of GASB Statement No. 87
+Implementation of GASB Statement No. 96

-As of September 1, 2021, the District adopted GASB Statement No. 87, Leases.
-The implementation of this standard establishes a single model for lease accounting based on the foundational principle that leases are financings of the right to use an underlying asset.
-The standard requires recognition of certain lease assets and liabilities for leases that previously were classified as operating leases and recognized as inflows of resources or outflows of resources based on the payment provisions of the contract.
-The effect of the implementation of this standard on beginning net position is disclosed in Note 9 and the additional disclosures required by this standard is included in Note 7.
+As of September 1, 2022, the District adopted GASB Statement No. 96, Subscription-Based Information Technology Arrangements (SBITAs).
+The implementation of this standard establishes that a SBITA results in a right to use subscription IT asset -an intangible asset - and a corresponding liability.
+The standard provides the capitalization criteria for outlays other than subscription payments, including implementation costs of a SBITA.
+The Statement requires recognition of certain SBITA assets and liabilities for SBITAs that previously were recognized as outflows of resources based on the payment provisions of the contract.
+As a result of implementing this standard the District recognized a right to use subscription asset of \$257,986 as of September 1, 2022.
+The effect of the implementation of this standard on beginning net position is disclosed in Note 20 and the additional disclosures required by this standard are included in Note 8.